Stochastic Compositional Gradient Descent under Compositional Constraints: Introduction

 Stochastic constraints with linear functions of sample probabilities were studied in the literature.
 Most relevant to the current setting, stochastic dual-descent algorithm \cite{wang2011resource,ribeiro2010ergodic,bedi2018asynchronous,chen2017stochastic} and the stochastic variant of the Arrow–Hurwicz saddle point method \cite{bedi2019asynchronous}.
 It has recently been shown that conservative stochastic optimization algorithm (CSOA) proposed in \cite{akhtar2020conservative} achieves a convergence rate that is the same for projected SGD.
 The current work generalizes the setting in \cite{akhtar2020conservative} by allowing compositional forms in both objective and constraints, thereby subsuming it.
 Other formulations such as those in \cite{wang2016two,chen2019learning} have also considered expectation constraints.
 All of these algorithms were analyzed under specific assumptions on the structure of the problem.
 Further, these algorithms cannot be directly applied to problems involving compositional forms.
 The constrained stochastic optimization problem containing non-linear functions of expectation has recently been studied in \cite{thomdapu2019optimal} via the CSCGD algorithm.
-The sample complexity analysis of CSCGD establishes that after $T$ number of random variables are revealed, the algorithm converges with the rate of $\cO\br{T^{-1/12}}$, which is the best-known result thus far.
+The sample complexity analysis of CSCGD establishes that after $T$ number of random variables are revealed, the algorithm converges with the rate of $\cO\br{T^{-1/12}}$.
+Later on the convergence rate has been improved for accelerated version of CSCGD in \cite{thomdapu2021QoS} to $\cO\br{T^{-2/21}}$ which are the best-known result thus far.
 Differently, the theoretical analysis in this paper provides more general proof of convergence using supermartingale convergence argument with improved sample complexity results matching the results for the unconstrained setting in \cite{wang2017stochastic}.

 The rest of the paper is organized as follows.
 Sec. \ref{theSad} details the proposed algorithm and the relevant theoretical guarantees.
 Sec. \ref{simul} evaluates the performance of the proposed algorithm on fair classification and fair regression problems.
 Finally, Sec. \ref{concl} concludes the paper.